PeterM74/escapeRoom/README.md

 ## Contributing and getting help
 If you encounter a bug or crash, please file an [issue](https://github.com/PeterM74/escapeRoom/issues) with a reproducible example if possible.
 You may also submit requests to improve the experience through the `enhancements` tag.

 I gratefully welcome any contributors to the project.
-Please create an issue and a pull request if you would like to submit any improvements.
+Let me know if you would like to contribute!

 ## Feedback
 I released this project so that others may also enjoy running the activity.
 I would love to hear your feedback (positive or negative) to know that other teams have tried it out and hopefully found it enjoyable.
 Criticism is also gratefully accepted.
 To leave feedback, complete this [Google Form](https://docs.google.com/forms/d/1RJmuKExzNSEbYORtJFS6aJUPR7u0GAeGU8AnAqVeHgk/).